“It has been by far the most fulfilling experience of my life so far, which will continue to feed my creativity throughout my life.”

 She left carrying not just new work, but a recalibrated way of seeing.

-The AstroVan Artist Residency was created for these moments — the ones that shift something quiet and irrevocable inside.
+The AstroVan Artist Residency (now the full house Crater’s Artist Residency) was created for these moments — the ones that shift something quiet and irrevocable inside.
 Each resident steps into the same landscape, but no one leaves with the same story.

 • See more about Carmen’s experience in the gallery below.